Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Application to real data

-\paragraph*{G055.7+3.4:} The estimated model images of the proposed approach HyperSARA and the single channel approach SARA are displayed in Figure \ref{fig:g55-im} (first and second rows, respectively), together with the restored images of JC-CLEAN (third row).
-The figures clearly demonstrate a significantly higher performance of HyperSARA in terms of resolution and sensitivity.
+\paragraph*{G055.7+3.4:} In Figure \ref{fig:g55-im}, we present the reconstructed images of channels 1 and 30, obtained with the proposed approach HyperSARA, the single channel approach SARA and JC-CLEAN.
+The figures clearly demonstrate a significantly higher performance of HyperSARA in terms of resolution and dynamic range.
 For instance, one can see that the central extended emission is very well captured by HyperSARA in the overall estimated model cube as opposed to SARA and JC-CLEAN.
-While SARA presents a smooth representation of the source, JC-CLEAN presents a highly noisy representation.
-Moreover, the detection rate of faint point sources is clearly higher with HyperSARA in particular at the low channels unlike SARA where only few sources are detected whereas JC-CLEAN present a large number of false detections.
-This suggests the efficiency of HyperSARA priors in capturing the correlation of the data cube and enhancing the sensitivity of the recovered model cube.
+While SARA presents a smooth representation of the source, JC-CLEAN provides a highly noisy representation.
+Moreover, the number of modelled point sources is clearly higher with HyperSARA in particular at the low channels unlike SARA where only few sources are detected whereas JC-CLEAN present a large number of false detections.
+This suggests the efficiency of the HyperSARA priors in capturing the correlation of the data cube and enhancing the dynamic range of the recovered model cube.
 The naturally-weighted residual images of HyperSARA and SARA are shown in Figure \ref{fig:g55-res}.
 The aSTD values are $6.55 \times 10^{-5}$ and $8.37 \times 10^{-5}$, respectively, which reflects the higher fidelity to data achieved by HyperSARA.
-The Briggs-weighted residual images of HyperSARA and JC-CLEAN are also displayed in Figure \ref{fig:g55-res-briggs}.
-Visually, the residual images of HyperSARA and JC-CLEAN are comparable, their respective aSTD values are $1.12 \times 10^{-4}$ and $7.75 \times 10^{-5}$.
+The Briggs-weighted residual images of HyperSARA and JC-CLEAN are also displayed in Figure \ref{fig:g55-res-briggs}, their respective aSTD values are $1.12 \times 10^{-4}$ and $7.75 \times 10^{-5}$.
+These indicate higher fidelity of JC-CLEAN to the Briggs-weighted data.
 Finally, we show examples of the recovered spectra with the different approaches in Figure \ref{fig:g55-spectra}.
-Once again, the content at low frequency channels is better resolved with HyperSARA, reflected in spectra with higher intensity values.
+When inspecting the different spectra, one can see that HyperSARA succeeds to recover the scrutinized sources with higher flux in comparison with the other approaches.
 Finally, we report the average similarity values of the proposed method with the benchmark approaches.
 These are $\text{aSM} (\hat{\bm{X}}_\text{HyperSARA}, \hat{\bm{X}}_\text{SARA}) = 9.13$ dB while $\text{aSM}(\hat{\bm{B}}_\text{HyperSARA}, \hat{\bm{B}}_\text{SARA}) = 12.3$ dB.
 Also $\text{aSM}(\hat{\bm{B}}_\text{HyperSARA}, \hat{\bm{B}}_\text{JC-CLEAN}) = 7.1$ dB.
-The low aSM values confirm the large disagreement in the quality of the recovery up to the resolution instrument, that is in agreement with the visual inspection of the estimated images.
+The low aSM values confirm the large disagreement in the quality of the recovery up to the resolution of the instrument, that is in agreement with the visual inspection of the estimated images.